pvh/git-merge-driver/README.md

 This is done in the `.git/config` file:

 ```
-[merge "my-custom-driver"]
+[merge "automerge-driver"]
-	name = A custom merge driver used to resolve conflicts in certain files
+	name = A custom driver used to merge binary automerge files. (.mrg)
-	driver = my-merge-tool.sh %O %A %B
+	driver = node merge-automerge.js %A %B
 ```

 The `merge` block contains the merge driver's identifier, used to reference the merge driver later.